Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-data-jdbc-with-azure-sql-server.md

 > [!NOTE]
 >
-> You can read more detail information about creating Azure SQL databases in [Create an Azure SQL database in the Azure portal](/azure/sql-database/sql-database-get-started-portal).
+> You can read more detailed information about creating Azure SQL databases in [Create an Azure SQL database in the Azure portal](/azure/sql-database/sql-database-get-started-portal).

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.